 allows the system to maintain a set of picked points.

-would maintain mouse information, which is why Layout
+Historically, a Layout would maintain mouse information, which is why Layouts

 ToolTipFunction